 As your pet gets older, some changes are inevitable -- a few more gray hairs, slower gait, perhaps more finicky or more reluctant to have the routine changed.

-Some changes, however, are written off as 'normal for old age' when they may be signs of something known as Canine Cognitive Dysfunction.
+Some changes, however, are written off as 'normal for old age' when they may be signs of something known as Canine or Feline Cognitive Dysfunction, both of which are similar to dementia in people.
 This is a series of geriatric behavioral problems, not explained by other medical conditions.
-For instance, have you noticed any of these typical 'old age' behaviors:
+For instance, have you noticed any of these typical behaviors?

 - General confusion - your pet doesn't greet or seem to recognize you as before, your pet gets 'lost' in the yard or house